Titus – or rather, the two actors who played him -- promoted that image of the company in television commercials for 40 years.

 Pepperidge Farm got a big shot of publicity with a Reader’s Digest article in December 1939, called ‘Bread DeLuxe.’
 Orders for Pepperidge Farm bread started pouring in from all over the country.
 Margaret Rudkin borrowed $15,000, and in 1940 moved her bakery to a former auto showroom and hospital in Norwalk, Conn.

 World War II interrupted her plans to expand the company, but in 1947, she moved production to a $625,000 plant in Norwalk.
 Plants in Pennsylvania and Illinois soon followed.
-Pepperidge Farm employees, who were paid better than other bakery workers, began churning out dinner rolls, stuffing and oatmeal breads.
+Pepperidge Farm employees, paid better than other bakery workers, began churning out dinner rolls, stuffing and oatmeal breads.

 Milanos Come to America

 Margaret Rudkin predicted an appetite for frozen pastries and bought the Black Horse Frozen Pastry Company of Keene, N.H.
 In 1955, the Rudkins went to Belgium and discovered the premium cookies made by the Delacre Company in Brussels.
-They made a deal with the company to make the European-style cookies in America, and Milanos and Sausalitos were born.
+They negotiated a deal with the company to make the European-style cookies in America, and Milanos and Sausalitos were born.

 On another trip to Europe they found a fish-shaped cracker they correctly predicted would be a winner as Pepperidge Farm Goldfish snacks.